Updated: September, 2025

 As the electricity supply market undergoes transformation, a diverse range of modern billing delivery models is expected to emerge.
 These models may include billing and CRM-managed services for utilities sector, build-operate-transfer arrangements, and the provision of various point solutions to customers who possess proficient in-house IT teams.

-This flexible approach enables utilities to adapt to evolving market needs and cater to the unique requirements of different customer segments.
+This flexible approach of modern electricity CRM systemen ables utilities to adapt to evolving market needs and cater to the unique requirements of different customer segments.

 We strongly believe that making investments in new CIS and billing systems, CRM for utilities will enable electricity retailers to differentiate their services beyond just pricing as the global energy transition requires.

-The MaxBill modern billing and customer care solution has a proven track record in effectively deploying energy transition scenarios.
+The MaxBill modern electricity CRM system has a proven track record in effectively deploying energy transition scenarios.
 Its robust rating engine is capable of handling and scaling to various consumption rating scenarios, including time-of-day charging.

 MaxBill offers flexible deployment options to cater to diverse needs.
 It can be implemented as an end-to-end legacy replacement system, where historical data and business processes are seamlessly migrated onto the new platform.